Surface bundles and the section conjecture: Introduction

 \subsection{Relation to previous work}

 The main precursor to our geometric work is the paper \cite{hain2011rational}, which, as remarked earlier, proves a form of Corollary \ref{cor:generic-point-of-Mg} for $g\geq 5$ over fields of characteristic $0$.
+See also related work of Watanabe in positive characteristic \cite{watanabe}.

 The methods we use to prove this Corollary are also closely related to work on the Franchetta conjecture, in particular \cite{schroer2003strong}.
 Indeed, the class $o_{1, \text{\'et}}$ is the image of the class $[\mathbf{Pic}^1_{\mathscr{C}_g/\mathscr{M}_g}]\in H^1(\mathscr{M}_g, \mathbf{Pic}^0_{\mathscr{C}_g/\mathscr{M}_g})$ under the Kummer map (see section \ref{subsubsec:Pic-construction-o1} and Remark~\ref{R:periodindex}), and so it is closely related to the period of a (relative) curve.
 This class has been well-studied in the complex-analytic setting (see e.g.~\cite{Morita86, Morita89}).
-The class $\widetilde{o_2}$ has not, to our knowledge, been studied before, but it is related to unpublished work of Ellenberg \cite{ellenberg2nilpotent}.
+The class $\widetilde{o_2}$ has not, to our knowledge, been studied before, but it is related to unpublished work of Ellenberg \cite{ellenberg2nilpotent} and work of Wickelgren \cite{wickelgren2009lower}.

 Our arithmetic examples of curves for which the section conjecture holds also seem related to those constructed by other authors, though we do not know how to make this precise.
 The examples constructed in \cite{stix2010period} and \cite[6.2]{stix2011brauer} have the same reduction type as the curves constructed in special cases of Theorems \ref{thm:examples-o1-p-adic} and \ref{thm:example-o2-p-adic}.
 It would be interesting to understand how $o_{1, \text{\'et}}$ and especially $\widetilde{o_{2, \text{\'et}}}$ is related to the inequality for period and index for curves exploited by Stix.
 Harari and Szamuely \cite{harari2009galois} study curves for which the abelianized fundamental exact sequence does not split---implicitly, analyzing $o_{1,\text{\'et}}$---and construct examples where the obstruction to splitting is fundamentally global, rather than local.
 It would be extremely interesting to construct such an example with $\widetilde{o_{2, \text{\'et}}}$.